About the Alcohol Education Trust

 We reach out to parents too

-If parents are unable to support their school’s efforts by being good role models to their kids and by setting boundaries; knowing where their kids are and who they are with, then our job is only half done.
+If parents and carers are unable to support their school’s efforts by being good role models to their children and by setting boundaries; knowing where their kids are and who they are with, then our job is only half done.

-We help parents to talk to their kids about alcohol and face up to the issue that parents are the key suppliers of alcohol to those under the legal age (70% of supply).
-Parents are the biggest influence on they’re kids, even if it doesn’t feel like it.
+We help parents and carers to talk to their children about alcohol and face up to the issue that parents/carers are the key suppliers of alcohol to those under the legal age (estimated 60% of supply).
+Parents are the biggest influence on their kids, even if it doesn’t feel like it.
 Through our parent newsletter and talks held in schools, we give parents strategies to face challenging situations, to feel more confident and knowledgeable in their decisions around alcohol and to tap into support offered by schools on behavioural issues.